pouchdb/pouchdb/docs/adapters.md

 We recommend avoiding Cordova SQLite unless you are hitting the 50MB storage limit in iOS, you require native or preloaded access to the database files, or there's some other reason to go native.
-The built-in IndexedDB and WebSQL adapters are nearly always more performant and stable.
+The built-in IndexedDB adapter is nearly always more performant and stable.

 {% include alert/end.html%}